 Film & Media

-David’s film and media work supports meaningful, artist-centered storytelling that amplifies cultural truth and celebrates creative excellence.
-With a focus on projects rooted in community, identity, and artistic legacy, David has helped shape narratives that bring visibility to underrepresented stories.
-His experience spans film features, documentary production, and editorial collaborations with outlets including The New Yorker, CBS News, and BBC World Service.
-These efforts deepen public understanding of contemporary art and the Black Masking Culture of New Orleans.
+David Favret’s film and media focuses on artist-centered projects which honor cultural integrity.
+He works on projects grounded in community, identity, and legacy to help bring visibility to stories that are often underrepresented.
+David has helped shape narratives in film features, documentary production, and editorial collaborations with outlets such as The New Yorker, CBS News, and BBC World Service.
+These efforts expand public understanding of contemporary art and the Black Masking Culture of New Orleans.

 Artist-Centered Storytelling